Claire Holt Just Shared the Cutest Gender Reveal Video

 It's a boy!
 But Claire Holt totally thought she was having a girl!

 The expecting Originals alum took to Instagram on Monday to share a super cute gender reveal video featuring her husband Andrew Joblon.
 The video shows the couple and a young girl holding balloons as Holt counts, "1, 2, 3!"
-They then pop the balloon to reveal blue confetti, and the shocked look on their faces says it all: they had no idea!
+Joblon and Holt then pop their balloon to reveal blue confetti, and the shocked look on their faces says it all: they had no idea!

 "Gender Reveal PSA: If you are absolutely, positively certain you're having a girl, perhaps don't buy a lot of pink things and choose a name before you confirm," Holt wrote alongside the sweet video.